Pavol Horov Gymnasium: Background

 After becoming independent, patriotic sentiment ran high and Slovaks sensed immediately the need to establish a Slovak high school in the area, in order to provide higher education in Slovak for the populace in eastern Slovakia.
-At first the choice stood between three sites in the Zemplin region, which were the cities of Humenne, Trebisov and Michalovce.
+At first the choice stood between three sites in the Zemplín region, which were the cities of Humenné, Trebišov and Michalovce.
 Due to its ability to provide sufficient funds and staffing, Michalovce soon became the obvious choice for the construction of the new school.

 Inter-war period

 The new school was finished in 1922 and in the period 1922 - 1938 the school bore the name "Czechoslovak state gymnasium."
 At the stage, the education was conducted in a way that emphasized the idea of the single Czechoslovak nation, and the language taught was the českoslovenčina, or Czechoslovak language.
 The school's administrators constantly struggled with finding teachers with sufficient qualifications, teaching post was often filled with engineers, and often the school was dependent on the assistance of local school teachers.

 In 1931, the school marked its first graduating class, of the 22 students, 18 managed to graduate.
 Seven years later the school was markedly affected by the First Vienna Award, which saw the departure of all Czech professors along with their families from Michalovce.
 These were highly skilled academics which undoubtedly contributed to the high reputation of the school.